Helsinki, Finland

 The Vesikko submarine, an exceptional vestige of the fleet that Finland owned at the end of World War II and that the Treaty of Paris of 2 forced to destroy.

-During World War II (Winter War and Continuation War), the Finns used it on successive patrols in the Gulf of Finland from Suomenlinna, but just as the outcome of the conflict confiscated the three territories already listed, the Treaty of Paris of 1947 prohibited the Finland to stop submarines again.
+During the 2nd World War (Winter War and Continuation War), the Finns used it on successive patrols in the Gulf of Finland from Suomenlinna, but, as the outcome of the conflict confiscated the three territories already mentioned, the 1947 Treaty of Paris, prohibited Finland from ever again owning submarines.

 Vesikko was the only one to escape the forced and widespread destruction of the fleet.
 It can only be visited during the summer.
 The reason why we just enjoy it from the outside, strangely perched with its stern brushing the muddy bank.
 With the bow suspended above both ground and sea level.